 \section{Parallel and Distributed Implementation}

-As well-discussed in Section \ref{Intro}, implementation of Algorithm $1$ in a real-time FD network is infeasible in practice as it requires centralized implementation.
-To overcome its drawbacks, we present the concept of P$\&$D-HYBF for mmWave based on cooperation among FD BSs.
-Such design enables per-link independent optimization of the beamformers for each FD BS, thus avoiding full CSI exchange with the CN every CCT and communicating back the optimized variables to the FD BSs at the millisecond scale, leading to significant reduction in the communication overhead.

-To develop the P$\&$D-HYBF scheme, we assume the following: \begin{enumerate} \item there exist a feedback link among the FD BSs and they cooperate by exchanging information about the digital beamformers, analog beamformers and analog combiners via the feedback link; \item local CSI is accessible by each FD BS; \item each FD BS has multiple computational processors dedicated for UL and DL; \item the computations take place at the FD BSs in each cell in a synchronized manner. \end{enumerate} Recall that the MM optimization technique allowed to write the Lagrangian of the original WSR problem \eqref{WSR} as
+As previously mentioned in Section \ref{Intro}, the implementation of C-HYBF in a real-time, large-scale mmWave FD network is not feasible.
+In order to address these limitations, we introduce the concept of P$\&$D-HYBF for mmWave, which relies on cooperative interactions among neighbouring FD BSs.
+To establish the P$\&$D-HYBF scheme, we make the following assumptions: \begin{enumerate} \item there exists a \emph{feedback link among the neighbouring FD BSs} and they cooperate by exchanging information about the digital beamformers, analog beamformers and analog combiners via the feedback link; \item \emph{local CSI} is accessible by each FD BS; \item each FD BS has \emph{multiple low-cost computational processors} dedicated for UL and DL; \item computations take place at the FD BSs in each cell in a \emph{synchronous} fashion, i.e., iteration $n$ at each BS takes place when iteration $n-1$ is completed by all the BSs. \end{enumerate} Note that to satisfy 1), information can be broadcasted as well.
+Recall that the MM optimization technique allowed us to write the Lagrangian of the original WSR problem \eqref{WSR} as

-from which it is evident that when optimizing one variable, assuming the remaining variables to be fixed, only the gradients appearing in $\mathbf{\Sigma}_{k_b}^{2}$ or $\mathbf{\Sigma}_{j_b}^{2}$ associated with that particular link are required.
-Therefore, the gradients summarize complete information about all the remaining interfering links in the network.
-From a practical point-of-view, the gradients for each link take into account the interference generated towards all the other links, and hence limit greedy behaviour while optimizing its beamforming directions.
-However, $\eqref{Largrangian}$ is coupled among different links as the covariance matrices of other users directly appear in the gradients, which vary at the update of each beamformer.
+Upon analyzing its structure, it is important to note that when optimizing a single variable, assuming the remaining variables are fixed, only the gradients present in $\mathbf{\Sigma}_{k_b}^{2}$ or $\mathbf{\Sigma}_{j_b}^{2}$ are required.
+Therefore, the gradients provide comprehensive information regarding the remaining \emph{interfering} links within the network.
+From a practical standpoint, the gradients for each link account for the interference generated towards all other links, thereby discouraging greedy behavior during the optimization of beamforming directions.
+However, it should be acknowledged that $\eqref{Largrangian}$ exhibits coupling among different links, as the covariance matrices of other users directly influence the gradients, which vary during the update of each beamformer.